 - Private balcony with a table and seating chairs

 I did note that there are no lights on the private balconies at night.
 When you are walking from your room to the dining area, it is pitch black, which was concerning to me.
 A small lantern was placed beside my door, but it wasn’t helpful.
-I believe the reason may be because it can attract critters.
+I believe the reason for the lack of lighting was due to the possibility of attracting critters.

-The common area of Zaina Lodge includes a bar, infinity pool, dining tables, general seating area, and a library.
+The common area of Zaina Lodge includes a bar, an infinity pool, dining tables, a general seating area, and a library.

 The bar was my favorite section of the central area.
 The bar displays a great view of one of the watering holes the animals frequently visit, all while sipping on one of the signature cocktails offered at Zaina Lodge.